Rajaniraiyn/multiplication-persistance/README.md

 ## Bottlenecks

 Even though this algorithm is faster than the naive approach, it still has some bottlenecks.
 The implementation is not fully optimized and there are some places where the performance can be improved.
-For example, current implementation is faster and runs smoothly on CPU but the memory (RAM) usage is very high and it increases over time.
+For example, current implementation is faster and runs smoothly on CPU but the memory (RAM) usage is very high and it increases over no.of iterations.

 ## Contributing